LucyL-J/Quantifying-SIM/README.md

 # Quantifying-SIM
 Documentation of the simulations and computational analysis of the manuscript \
-*Quantifying mutation rates under heterogeneous stress responses*
+*Estimating mutation rates under heterogeneous stress responses* \
+Lucy Lansch-Justen, Meriem El Karoui, Helen K. Alexander.

-The simulations and the inference algorithms are written in the programming language [julia](https://julialang.org). \
+The simulations and the inference algorithms are written in the programming language [julia verison 1.6](https://julialang.org/downloads/#long_term_support_release).

+## Reproducing the data in the manuscript
-To replicate the data presented in the manuscript and the additional data in the supplementary material, clone this repository, install [julia verison 1.6](https://julialang.org/downloads/#long_term_support_release), start it and execute
+To replicate the data presented in the manuscript, clone this repository, start julia and execute
 ```
 cd("...")
 include("launcher_script.jl")